ddellacosta/clojure-scraps/README.md

 * load-file.clj

   Just trying to figure out how to load files.
-Added a super simple example of currying while I was at it.
+Added a super simple example of providing variable arity to a function while I was at it.